davecoll3/speak-ev/README.md

 ## MongoDB: Database Setup
 You will need to create a database and MongoDB was chosen for this project.
 Please follow the steps below to create your MongoDB cluster and collections.
   1. Start by creating a MongoDB account, you can create a free one [here.](https://account.mongodb.com/account/register?n=%2Fv2%2F63f3509c2ed57d7fd123ae21%23%2Fmetrics%2FreplicaSet%2F63f35119f95a7d6a8397ac82%2Fexplorer%2Fspeak_ev%2Fusers%2Ffind).
-  2. Once your account has been created, you will then be asked to 'Deoply your database' and offered several options.
+  2. Once your account has been created, you will then be asked to 'Deploy your database' and offered several options.
 Select the free tier M0 template, choose a cloud provider (such as AWS), select the region closest to your locality and, finally, give your cluster a name.
 Then click 'create'.
   3. You will then need to create users and set up network security controls.
 Use the default 'Username and Password' authentication method and set your username and password.
 Be sure to choose an alphanumeric password as special characters can cause problems within the project.
-Additionally, do not expose your password in your code as this could comprimise the security of your database.
+Additionally, do not expose your password in your code as this could compromise the security of your database.
   4. Under the second option, 'Where would you like to connect from', type '0.0.0.0/0' to allow access from anywhere.
 Finally, click the green 'Finish and close' button.
 Once deployed, your 'Network Access' settings should be changed to the IP addresses of your hosts, for added security.
   5. Your cluster should now be ready and you can create your first collection.
   6. To add a collection, navigate to the 'collections' tab on your cluster and then click 'Add my own data'.